Static Sites are back

 .textilefile in your site’s root directory or directories not listed above.

-Others As you grow and start building more complex sites with jekyll, you will find the need to switch up the directory structure to accomodate all your interesting features.
+Others As you grow and start building more complex sites with jekyll, you will find the need to switch up the directory structure to accommodate all your interesting features.
 Here are a few directories that are commontly added;

 _layouts- As the name suggests, this is where you put you custom page layouts.
 The basic description for the placement of the site’s content.